owlbarn/tutorial/book/neural-network/README.md

   Owl_log.info "Accuracy on test set: %f" (accu /. (float_of_int m))
 ```

-The result shows that we can achieve an accuracy of .
+The result shows that we can achieve an accuracy of 71.7% with only 0.1 epoch.
+Increase the training epoch to 1, and the the accuracy will be improved to 88.2%.
+Further changing the epoch number to 2 can lead to an accuracy of about 90%.
+This result is OK, but not very ideal.
+Next we will see how a new type of neuron can improve the performance of the network dramatically.

 ## Convolutional Neural Network